 I've devoted my life to being a POSITIVE communicator between artists and audience and to facilitating communication between entrepreneurs and customers.
 In my quest to be a better communicator, I am always learning about, and connecting with, people.
 It seems we all need clear and more frequent communication and connection, now more than ever.

-I'm also planning to open the educational program, ELMER SCHOOL, in Tsuru city, Yamanashi in 2022.
-The purpose of this afternoon program is to provide more project-based learning experiences for Japanese pre-teens to find and pursue their passion and love.
+I've started the educational program, ELMER SCHOOL, focusing to develop empathy and sharing.
+The purpose of this program is to provide more project-based learning experiences for Japanese pre-teens to find and pursue their passion and love to share.
 If children can become better communicators through their "passion and love," they will surely grow up to become bridges between Japan and the world.

 I'm looking forward to working with you!